darenliang/darenliang.com/content/posts/secret-sharing-by-example.md

 </p>

 <p>
-    When we compare this method of generating secret shares to our first attempt.
-We can see that in the case that a secret share is exposed, an attacker is still required to brute force all \( 10^6 \) combinations since a random secret share doesn't narrow down the brute force search area in any meaningful way.
+    When we compare this method (known as a <a href="https://en.wikipedia.org/wiki/One-time_pad">one-time pad</a> or OTP) of generating secret shares to our first attempt.
+    We can see that in the case that a secret share is exposed, an attacker is still required to brute force all
+    \( 10^6 \) combinations since a random secret share doesn't narrow down the brute force search area in any meaningful way.
 </p>

 However, there's another catch.
 Edward is also not very careful about his secret share and ends up losing it!
 Without